Copyright, Paramount Pictures

 “Star Trek Beyond” brings back the crew from “Star Trek Into Darkness” (2013) and, in a touching scene, pays tribute to the passing of Ambassador Spock (Prime) as portrayed by the late Leonard Nimoy who famously originated the role in the original series.
 McCoy “Bones” (Karl Urban) and Spock (Zachary Quinto) get plenty of screen time together in an adventure that seems more earthbound than one would expect for a Star Trek film.
 Briskly paced and always interesting, it is not without flaws, including some areas of concern.

-Violence: Heavy.
+VIOLENCE: Heavy.
 Although a mostly bloodless film, people are killed in a variety of ways, both seen and implied.
 The Enterprise herself is impaled by dagger like alien ships.
 The crew is electrocuted, blasted by energy weapons and some are turned into corpse-like husks of their former selves.
 Krall feeds directly from the ‘life-force’ of his enemies, leaving their bodies grossly desiccated shells.
 The most prominent scene of blood shows someone who has been impaled by a piece of metal, and the scream that follows its removal assures viewers of its severity.
-A man plummets to his death, and two people are eaten alive by a dark ethereal force.
-This is a film neither for the squeamish nor the young.

-Language: Moderate.
+LANGUAGE: Moderate.
 Beginning with the taking of the Lord’s name in vain, “My God” (5x) is Doctor McCoy’s signature exclamation, followed by Scotty’s “Lordy” (1) and “Oh my good Lord” (1), which bares mentioning simply because it is that too rare instance of God’s name used in a secular film that feels somewhat respectful.
 Other off-color words include: d*mn (5), h*ll (5), b*stards (3), a** (1) and horse-sh** (2).
 The only two instances of sh** just cited were said first by McCoy and then mimicked by Spock.
 The language is inappropriate for children, who should already be dissuaded from seeing this film based on the violence alone.

-Sex/Nudity: Minor.
+SEX/NUDITY: Minor.
 The Enterprise female ensign uniforms, in general, as well as that of Jaylah (Sofia Boutella), the alien who helps them, are skin tight, yet not revealing.
 Early on, Captain Kirk discusses life aboard the ship, which includes romances, and we briefly see one beginning, as evidenced by impassioned kissing, and one ending simultaneously, as an underwear clad Orion female crew member throws out her former paramour.

 I would be remiss if I did not mention that homosexuality is promoted briefly, when Sulu (John Cho) is greeted at Yorktown Base by his daughter and his husband and revisited later when they are in peril from Krall’s attack.